great-northern-diver/loon/website/md/learn_intro.md

 ~~~
 </R>

-The User Interface of the scatterplot display is explained in the
+The user interfaces of `loon`'s displays are explained in the
 [UI section](UI.html).